accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 We're going to use [Fizz Buzz](http://programmingbydoing.com/a/fizzbuzz.html) as a running example.

 ### 1. Understand the problem

 ##### Restate the problem in plain language.

 At the beginning, we'll often give you a problem statements.
 But as you grow as a programmer, you'll encounter problems without clear problem statements.
 Try to be clear about what it is you want to do.
 For example:

 > "Fizz Buzz is a program that starts at 1 and counts to 100.
-When a number is divisible by 3 it prints 'Fizz', by 5 is prints 'Buzz', and by both it prints 'Fizz Buzz'."
+When a number is divisible by 3 it prints 'Fizz', by 5 it prints 'Buzz', and by both it prints 'FizzBuzz'."

 ##### Clarify any jargon.
 While writing a solution to Fizz Buzz, you may hear the word `modulo` or `modulo operator`.
 What does that word mean?
 Can you test it to see what it does?

-##### Ask what is essential and what is not.
+##### Focus on what is essential; ignore what is inessential.
 Let's say you *don't* know what `modulo` does.
 Can you still explain a solution imperatively?

 ### 2. Break the problems into pieces
 ##### Write [pseudocode](http://en.wikipedia.org/wiki/Pseudocode)
 Pseudocode looks a lot like code but glosses over the details.
 It allows you to think and write more freely.
-Perhaps this is related to *ignoring the inessential details*?
+This is related to the suggestion to *ignore the inessential details*.
 Here is some pseudocode for Fizz Buzz:

 ```
 for numbers 1-100: